maxhodak/notes/README.md

         version             See the current commit hash
         hash                Calculate SHA256 of note plaintext
-        notarize            Publish a SHA256 hash to the Ethereum blockchain as a proof-of-existence timestamp
+        notarize            Publish a SHA256 hash to the Ethereum blockchain as a proof-of-existence timestamp notarize_raw        Publish an arbitrary string to the Ethereum blockchain as a proof-of-existence timestamp

     Notes is maintained by Max Hodak <maxhodak@gmail.com>.
 Please report issues at http://github.com/maxhodak/notes/issues/.

 ## Other

 Notes keeps your data in `$NOTESPATH/%Y/%m/%d/<name>.mdown`; if not set, `$NOTESPATH` defaults to either `/Users/<username>/Documents/Notes/` or `/home/<username>/notes`, depending on platform.
 Notes also creates a symlink aliasing `note` to `notes`, so you can use either; some of the commands just feel more natural after 'note', singular.